AP sources: White House aware of Russian bounties in 2019

 The National Security Council and the undersecretary of defense for intelligence did hold meetings regarding the intelligence.
 The Pentagon declined to comment and the NSC did not respond to questions about the meetings.

-Concerns about Russian bounties flared anew this year after members of the elite Naval Special Warfare Development Group, known to the public as SEAL Team Six, raided a Taliban outpost and recovered roughly $500 thousand in U.S. dollars.
+Concerns about Russian bounties flared anew this year after members of the elite Naval Special Warfare Development Group, known to the public as SEAL Team Six, raided a Taliban outpost and recovered roughly $500,000 in U.S. currency.
 The funds bolstered the suspicions of the American intelligence community that the Russians had offered money to Taliban militants and other linked associations.

 The White House contends the president was unaware of this development as well.
-However, the information was also included in the presidential daily briefing.
-And officials told the AP that O’Brien did brief Trump on the matter.
-O’Brien has denied such a briefing occurred.

 The officials told the AP that career government officials developed potential options for the White House to respond to the Russian aggression in Afghanistan, which was first reported by The New York Times.
 However, the Trump administration has yet to authorize any action.

-The intelligence in 2019 and 2020 surrounding Russian bounties was derived in part from debriefings of captured Talbian militants.
+The intelligence in 2019 and 2020 surrounding Russian bounties was derived in part from debriefings of captured Taliban militants.
 Officials with knowledge of the matter told the AP that Taliban operatives from opposite ends of the country and from separate tribes offered similar accounts.

 The officials would not name the specific groups or give specific locations in Afghanistan or time frames for when they were detained.

-Dmitry Peskov, a spokesman for Russian President Vladimir Putin, denied that Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.
+Dmitry Peskov, a spokesman for Putin, denied that Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.

 The U.S. is investigating whether any Americans died as a result of the Russian bounties.
 Officials are focused in particular on an April 2019 attack on an American convoy.
 Three U.S. Marines were killed after a car rigged with explosives detonated near their armored vehicles as they returned to Bagram Airfield, the largest U.S. military installation in Afghanistan.